abhijeetsrivastava/Cyber-ChatBot/modules/virustotal/read.md

 sudo claudia create --api-module nodejsvirtualbotdelay --region us-east-2 --timeout 120 --allow-recursion --configure-slack-slash-command

+note- <br>
-note- 1-make sure the --region is correct according to your ec2.<br>
+1-make sure the --region is correct according to your ec2.<br>
 2- nodejsvirtualbotdelay is the javascript file you have mentioned in sudo npm init and is the first file called after claudia deploys the bot.<br>

 When you run this you need to put Slack token(of the slack application you have created) and webhook as "json"